shahzeb-jadoon/Quantum_Policy_Gradient_for_CartPole/REPORT.md

 **Original Hypothesis:** Quantum circuits offer superior expressivity per parameter.

 **Findings:**
-- ✅ Quantum circuit matches classical performance with 6% fewer parameters
+- ✅ Quantum circuit matches classical performance with 18% fewer parameters
 - ✅ No significant difference in convergence speed (p=0.81)
 - ✅ Hardware-compatible gradients validated via parameter-shift

 **Interpretation:**
-While the quantum circuit doesn't demonstrate a *clear advantage* in sample efficiency, it achieves **parity** with the classical baseline using slightly fewer parameters.
-This suggests that quantum expressivity may compensate for reduced parameter count, but the advantage is modest for this problem.
+While the quantum circuit doesn't demonstrate a *clear advantage* in sample efficiency, it achieves **parity** with the classical baseline using 18% fewer parameters.
+This demonstrates that quantum expressivity can compensate for significantly reduced parameter count, suggesting potential for more parameter-efficient quantum models.

 ### 4.2 Barren Plateau Mitigation